-- A 400kV double busbar air insulated switchyard comprising of 25 bays; - A platform for Air Insulated Switchgear (AIS), approximately 700 x 370m. - Overhead line tie ins from the new substation to the existing Beauly - Denny overhead line; and - Upgrade existing or provide new access tracks, temporary construction compounds and construction lay down areas.
+- A 400kV double busbar air insulated switchyard comprising of 25 bays; - A platform for Air Insulated Switchgear (AIS), approximately 700 x 370m.
+Earthworks will be required in developing the platform; - Overhead line tie ins from the new substation to the existing Beauly Denny overhead line; and - Upgrade existing or provide new access tracks, temporary construction compounds and construction lay down areas.